-Historically, Canadian carrier cross border traffic averages 17-27% of all ASPEN inspections completed by Inspectors in a given year.
-DMV has 21 sworn inspectors who split their time between MCSAP and state enforcement activities.
-Inspectors receive NAS Parts A&B, Basic HazMat, Cargo Tank, and Passenger Carrier training as part of their certifications.
+Historically, Canadian carrier cross border traffic averages 17-27% of all MCSAP inspections completed by Inspectors in a given year.
 DMV schedules details with US Customs and Border Protection personnel at the Ports of Entry by utilizing MCSAP funds.
 Primarily enforcement occurs at the two busiest Vermont commercial ports of Highgate Springs and Derby Line, which combined, handle nearly 85% of Vermont's inbound cross-border CMV traffic.

-This close working relationship with the ports has resulted in USCBP personnel and state CVE Inspectors serving as "extra eyes and ears" for eachother and has proven to be beneficial for both the state CVE Inspectors and the federal port personnel.
+This close working relationship with the ports has resulted in USCBP personnel and state CVE Inspectors serving as "extra eyes and ears" for each other and has proven to be beneficial for both the state CVE Inspectors and the federal port personnel.
 Continued participation in the Border Enforcement Program will help ensure continuation of this strong presence at the Ports of Entry, which may be a deterrent for commercial drivers contemplating entry to the U.S. with ill intentions or while operating in violation of FMCSA regulatory requirements.
 Port personnel have also gained a familiarity with the regulations state CVE Inspectors enforce and have been instrumental in contacting CVE Inspectors when they believe they have detected a violation.
 In November 2007 DMV was approached by U.S. Immigration and Customs Enforcement agents (ICE) about inspecting outbound international CMV traffic.
-Due to the talks DMV has conducted several outbound details from FFY08-FFY16.
+Due to the talks DMV has conducted several outbound details from FFY08-FFY19.
 DMV and ICE/CBP are continuing to conduct joint details to check outbound CMV traffic within close proximity of the border and evaluate its effectiveness to enhance both agencies current operational missions.
 DMV continues to conduct joint TSA Visible Intermodal Protection and Response (VIPR) details with U.S. Air Marshal's focusing on international northern border traffic.

 Vermont DMV recognized the need for an active motor coach / passenger vehicle program in light of the safety issues that are being observed around the country.
 Vermont DMV developed an inspection process for checking motor coaches crossing at Vermont's international border crossings with the Province of Quebec.
 Motor coaches must stop at US CBP Ports of entry to screen passengers which provides Vermont DMV motor coach Inspectors ample time to conduct a safety inspection of the motor coach / driver prior to its continued journey through Vermont.
-The Vermont Department of Motor Vehicles has acquired a set of motor coach ramps.
+Vermont DMV has acquired a set of motor coach ramps.
 The set has been split into two separate sets and are stored / transported in enclosed trailers.
 These ramps are used at the port of entries and at tourist destinations throughout the state.